 Based upon the results of the environmental records review, hazardous material surveys, and the proposed demolition and renovation activities, EBA prepared technical specifications and designed safe methods for the abatement of hazardous materials.
 EBA also provided geotechnical services related to the construction of the new building, and civil design and construction document services associated with the demolition of the existing facility and the construction of the new building.

-EBA is currently providing construction phase services related to the abatement of hazardous materials.
+EBA provided construction phase services related to the abatement of hazardous materials.